-You need to write to DOC at firstname.lastname@example.org within 28 days of receiving the infringement notice.
+You need to write to DOC at email@example.com within 56 days of the infringement notice date (14 days for a Trade in Endangered Species Act 1989 border offence).
 Include the notice number and date.
 (If you have no email address, write to the DOC address on the notice envelope.)

 We will acknowledge your communication, consider it, and inform you of our decision in writing.

 If you want someone else to communicate with DOC about your notice instead of you, email firstname.lastname@example.org.
 Include:

 - the name and contact details of the person who will act for you, including their relationship to you.